A Rare Early Encomium to Beer

-Brewery visits were a stock device of the 19th century journalist in larger cities.
-A book could be written, and most interesting it would be, collecting these with commentary.
+The brewery visit was a stock device of 19th century journalism in larger cities.
+A book could be written, interesting it would be, collecting them.

-In 1875, heyday of the Australian “colonial ale” era, a Melbourne writer wrote up his visit to Victoria Parade Brewery, later known as Victoria Brewery.
-The founder Thomas Aitken originated the famed VB brand in the 1850s.
+In the heyday of Australian-made, or “colonial” ale, a Melbourne newsman wrote up a visit to the Victoria Parade Brewery in 1875.
+Its founder Thomas Aitken originated the famed “VB” brand in the 1850s.

-The brewery was a key component of Carlton and United Breweries, the pre-WWI merger of Victoria breweries which later crossed state lines to become a big national.
-The brands are now owned by AB InBev/SAB Miller.
-VB still has a large market, and today is brewed in Abbotsford, Melbourne – you saw the Abbotsford name, vintage later-1800s, on a Yarra hotel the other day.
+The brewery was a key component of Carlton and United Breweries, a pre-WWI merger of Victoria breweries that later gained a national market.
+The brands are now owned by international giant AB InBev.
+VB still has a large market, and is brewed today in Abbotsford, Melbourne – we saw Abbotsford’s name, vintage later-1800s, on a Yarra hotel the other day here.

-His account gains interest, not just from the good technical detail conveyed, but some high-flown rhetoric – rather unusual in business or general interest journalism.
-The author was probably an aspiring novelist or highbrow type working for lucre in the raucous mills that were – are, no doubt – the world’s press rooms.
+The journalist’s account gains interest, not just from the focus on technical details, but his high-flown rhetoric.
+It’s something unusual in business or general interest journalism.
+The writer was probably an aspiring literary type, maybe a novelist, working for lucre in a quotidian press room, as so many did, and some still do.

 Consider this elegant, unerring formulation: